nais/doc/nais-application/reference.md

 **Default**: RollingUpdate

 ## `spec.liveness`
-The kubelet uses liveness probes to know when to restart a Container.
-For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
-Restarting a Container in such a state can help to make the application more available despite bugs.
-Read more about this over at the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+Many applications running for long periods of time eventually transition to broken states, and cannot recover except by being restarted.
+Kubernetes provides liveness probes to detect and remedy such situations.
+Read more about this over at the [Kubernetes probes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 ### `spec.liveness.path`
 HTTP endpoint path that signals 200 OK if the application is running.